rehierl/abstract-properties/02-x-mathematics/_notes.md

 - e.g. parent-of vs. ancestor-of

 graph property
-- should probably have an explanation
 - describes the general characteristic of a graph
 - e.g. each node has a unique rooted path
+- should probably have an explanation

 hereditary (graph) properties
 - applies to any subgraph

 bipartite graph
-- V is a union of two disjoint subsets
+- the set of vertices is a union of two disjoint subsets
+- the edges lead from one subset to the other
+- all the edges begin in the same subset
 - bends the definition of an endo-relation
 - i.e. more of a binary relation